Mammoth-Studios/catan-in-space/.github/PULL_REQUEST_TEMPLATE.md

 # JIRA Ticket:

-Please include a link to the JIRA ticket that this pull request is related to.
-If there is no JIRA ticket, please create one and link it here. https://mammoth-studios.atlassian.net/browse/CIS-XXXX
+Please include a link to the JIRA ticket that this pull request is related to: https://mammoth-studios.atlassian.net/browse/CIS-XXXX

 ## Description

 Please include a summary of the change or the feature you are proposing.
-Include relevant motivation and context.
-List any dependencies that are required for this change.

 ## Type of Change